 Powdered Sunflower Lecithin

-This high-quality pure sunflower lecithin aids in emulsifying fats, enabling them to be more evenly dispersed in your recipe.
+Lecithin aids in emulsifying fats, enabling them to be dispersed in water.

-Add one tablespoon/capful per cup of butter or oil to get the most out of your herbal infusion.
+Add one tablespoon per cup of butter or oil to get the most out of your herbal infusion.

 Important To Know